thegenemyers/FASTK/README.md

 `<dir>/.<base>.pidx.#` and `<dir>/.<base>.prof.#` in the order of the sequences in the input assuming \<source> = \<dir>/\<base>.
 The profiles are individually compressed and the exact format of these files is described in the section on Data Encodings.

+If the data file contains sequences with letters other than upper or lower case a, c, g, or t, then all k-mers involving these letters are considered *invalid* and they are not counted.
+Specifically, the do not occur in the k-mer table and in profiles they are regions of 2k-1 or more 0's.
+So for example, if one passes a fasta "assembly" file to FastK wherein gaps between contigs are indicated by runs of N's, then the profile of a scaffold "sequence" will contain a corresponding run of 0's where the contig gaps are.

 The -p option can contain an optional reference to a k&#8209;mer table such as produced by the -t option.
 If so, then FastK produces profiles of every read where the k&#8209;mer counts